 Adjusting Expectations to Reality

-As you create your monthly budget, you may discover you don’t have nearly as much money as you thought you’d have in retirement.
+As you create your monthly budget, you may discover you have less income than you thought you’d have in retirement.
 That doesn’t mean you have to live out the rest of your life kicking yourself for not saving more.
 You have a few options to get by.

 Take another look at your living expenses.
 Are there any ways you can cut costs?
 Slash your food spending with these tips to save money on eating in and dining out.
-Consider downsizing to a smaller home to save money on housing.
+Consider downsizing to a smaller home or getting a roommate to save money on housing.

 When it comes to your discretionary spending, look for ways to enjoy a more frugal retirement.
 Take advantage of senior discounts.
 Check out free activities at your local community center.
 Find ways to save money on traveling.